phpcr/phpcr-docs/book/import_export.rst

     of the repository with all type information.
 However, it is more verbose.

-As an analogy, think about an SQL dump file with SQL statements and the dump of an SQL table into a csv file.
+As an analogy, think about an SQL dump file with SQL statements and the dump of an SQL table into a ``csv`` file.
 You can restore the data from both, but the SQL dump knows every detail about your field types and so on while the CSV just knows the data.

-When exporting, you tell explicitly to which format you want to export:
+When exporting, you explictly call a method corresponding to the desired
+format:

 .. code-block:: php